Best daily deals

 How long does the battery last on the Marshall Minor III?

-In testing with audio set to 75dB(SPL) the Marshall Minor III yields 4 hours, 18 minutes of battery life on a single charge.
-This figure is on the lower end of average.
-At this point, power-hungry buds that use active noise cancellation and spatial audio can get better figures.
+In testing with audio set to 75dB(SPL), the Marshall Minor III yields 4 hours and 18 minutes of battery life on a single charge.
+This figure is on the lower end of the average.
+At this point, power-hungry buds that use active noise cancelation and spatial audio can get better figures.
 Marshall estimates you get a total of 25 hours of battery, including the case.
-These figures all depend on how loud you listen to music at, and a myriad of other variables like your device.
+These figures all depend on how loud you listen to music and a myriad of other variables like your device.

-You get wireless charging capabilities as well, which is nice.
+You also get wireless charging capabilities, which is nice.
 Finally, Marshall adds the convenience of a 15-minute quick charge for 90 minutes of music.
 A full charge takes two hours.

 Does the Marshall Minor III have good isolation?